zagaran/silica-docs/django/docs/rules.md

 To instantiate a Boolean condition, pass the acceptable values for a given field as a kwarg, e.g. `Or(key1=1)`.
 This value can be either a single value, a list of multiple acceptable values, or another Boolean condition.

+At this time, only a single constant value or a set of values are supported values for Condition values.
+In the future, we may support more complex validation rules involving comparison (e.g. >=).